gofynd/fdk-client-swift/documentation/platform/CONFIGURATION.md

 | body | DomainStatusRequest | yes | Request body |

-Shows if the A records and TXT records of the domain correctly points to appropriate IP on Fynd Servers.
+Get domain connected status.
+Check if domain is live and mapped to appropriate IP to fynd servers.

 *Returned Response:*